shakram02/Arduino-Udp-Sender/README.md

 # Udp-Sender
-A very simple Android application to send UDP packets
+A simple Android application to send UDP packets
 Send and receive UDP packets from all over your network!

+- This application is used in my Hackster tutorial on ArduinoMKR1000